bozuko/bozuko/content/app/terms.md

     A Registered User may delete his/her registration information at any time by sending an email (including username and password) to [questions@bozuko.com].
 Bozuko may, in its sole discretion, terminate a Registered User if he/ she has been inactive for a period of twelve (12) months.
-A Registered User will be defined as inactive if she/he has not logged into any Site or she/he has not called Bozukoís customer service or contacted Bozuko in any other manner.
+A Registered User will be defined as inactive if she/he has not logged into any Site or she/he has not called Bozuko‚Äôs customer service or contacted Bozuko in any other manner.

 11. **Governing Law**